 Source: Radio France International: “Edith Wharton-The American novelist who joined France’s WWI effort”

-Know your Wharton?
+Think you know your Wharton?
 Try this quick quiz–

-TRUE or FALSE (Quiz adapted from Don’t Know Much About Literature, written with Jenny Davis-Answers below)
+TRUE or FALSE (Quiz adapted from Don’t Know Much About® Literature, written with Jenny Davis.
+Answers below)

 1. Edith Wharton wrote about wealthy New Yorkers to escape the poverty of her own upbringing.